Why Every Couple Should Examine Their “Sex Script”

 Sex tells a story.
 In asking questions about the last time a couple had sex, a lot can be discerned.
 When did it take place?
 Where?
 How was it initiated?
 What was the progression?
 How did arousal increase?
 What sex positions were used?
 Who had an orgasm?
 Who didn’t?
 If the mattress could tell you what it felt, what would it say?
 Where did any problems manifest?

 These are just some of the questions renowned sex therapist Dr. Ian Kerner asks his patients.
 He begins with the prompt, “So, tell me about the last time you had sex…” and moves on from there.
-Eventually, he gains a clear idea of a sex script — a detailed look at an encounter that can be analyzed, understood, and improved upon.
+Eventually, he gains a clear idea of a sex script — a detailed look at an encounter that can be analyzed, understood, and, if necessary, improved upon.

 “Examining the script is about tuning into your own sense of sexuality — what you want, and where you want to go — and then having that conversation with your partner,” he says.

 In So, Tell Me About the Last Time You Had Sex: Laying Bare and Learning to Repair our Love Lives Dr. Kerner, author of several books on relationships and sexuality, including the bestseller She Comes First, offers an in-depth look at his process and provides couples the tools to investigate their own sex scripts.
 It’s a smart, compassionate guide packed with useful advice and insight.

 Fatherly spoke to Dr. Kerner about sex scripts, opening a dialogue with your partner, and why “rigidity is the enemy of arousal.”

 Having open conversations about your sex life is important.
 Your book hinges on this fact.
-But can be difficult for couples or individuals to start conversations about this with each other, let alone a therapist like yourself.
+But ut can be difficult for couples or individuals to start conversations about this with each other, let alone a therapist like yourself.